Quantum conductance of silicon-doped carbon wire nanojunctions: Numerical results and discussion

-We would like to turn readers' attention on the fact that stated metallic or insulating characters of the considered atomic wires are appropriate only when the wires are infinite.
-It is a well known fact that this character can change for the case of finite number of atoms in a given wire or due to the type and quality of connected electron reservoirs.
+In Figures 3 (A) and (B) for silicon and carbon, the red and blue colors correspond respectively to the $\sigma$ and $\sigma^*$ bands.
+These arise from the $sp_x$ orbital hybrids, where the lowest lying bands are always occupied by two electrons.
+Bands marked by the red color have the $\pi$ character and are degenerate.
+Their origin in the $p_y$ and $p_z$ orbitals allows them to hold up to four electrons.
+In Figure 3 (C) for the diatomic silicon carbide, starting from the band structure minimum, consecutive bands have their origin in the following orbitals: carbon 3$s$ (red band), silicon 3$s$ (green band), carbon 3$p$ (blue and black bands), and silicon 3$p$ (orange and violet bands).
+The blue and orange colors for the silicon carbide electronic structure indicate two doubly degenerate $\pi$-type bands.

-Furthermore, on the basis of the Fig. \ref{fig3}, one can notice that, for MLCW and MLSiW, the re-parametrized HTBT terms reproduces the DFT result with the quantitative agreement put to the energies slightly above the Fermi level.
-Electronic branches in the regions of high-energies are in qualitative agreement.
-In the case of DLSiCW some of the electronic states, even in high-energy regions perfectly matches the DFT results.
-Our parameters in this manner constitute the most optimal set of the parameters for the electronic transport calculations, since it allows us to consider more reasonable energy ranges that the classical HTBT terms, and what is even more important, correctly reproduce the Fermi level.
+The metallic or insulating character of the considered atomic wires, following the Fermi level, is appropriate only when the wires are infinite.
+It is well known that this character can change for the case of finite size wires with a limited number of atoms, or due to the type and quality of the leads.